 - Difficulty driving at night

-- Blurred or impaired vision
+- Blurred or impaired vision, especially while reading

 - Watery eyes